vic-ma/howtodismantle.github.io/_posts/2025-06-29-How-to-Build-a-Company-Newsstand-with-Just-a-SharePoint-List-(and-Peakboard-Magic).md

 Now, let's take a look at the Peakboard side.

-### Add the document library data source
+### Create the document library data source

-First, we create a SharePoint list data source that pulls images from our document library.
+First, we create a SharePoint list data source that pulls images from our `CompanyNewsMedia` document library.
 We need this data source in order to translate a lookup ID into a filename.

 ![image](/assets/2025-06-29/070.png)

-### Add the news articles data source
+### Create the news articles data source

-Next, we create a SharePoint list data source that pulls news articles from our SharePoint list.
+Next, we create a SharePoint list data source that pulls news articles from our `CompanyNews` SharePoint list.

 ![image](/assets/2025-06-29/080.png)